 Jed Applerouth, is the founder and CEO of Applerouth Tutoring, a national test preparation service, and our parents tell us their kids have been extremely pleased with the classes they have taken through his online classes.
 We suggest you start with their expert advice on test taking and test strategies and then sign up for the newsletter to learn about this fast changing area of college admissions.

 Lisa Bleich, College Bound Mentor, is the author of Surviving the College Application Process: Case Studies to Help You Find Your Unique Angle for Success and works with students on all aspects of the college process.
-Book mark this page and check back for updates as Lisa visits campuses all over the US and reports back with the most up to date information.

 Belinda Wilkerson, Steps 2 The Future has more than 30 years of experience working with high school students and works with students in all aspects of college admissions and career planning.
 Follow Belinda on Instagram and her Facebook book page where Belinda runs regular interactive Facebook Lives and tons of information on scholarships, access and affordability.